maximilianh/multiSub/README.md

 For GISAID input, only the fields "covv_location", "covv_collection_date" and "covv_virus_name" are used.

-## Output
+## Output file formats

-These files are created:
+By default files in all formats are created.
+If you only want to create a subset, use the -f option and list the formats that you need:

+- "ncbi" - for manual Genbank upload, as a single fasta file with integrated tags: genbank.seqAndSource.fa For manual upload on https://submit.ncbi.nlm.nih.gov/sarscov2/
-- For manual Genbank submission: genbankSeq.fa + genbankSource.tsv, two separate files.
+- "ncbiSep" - for manual Genbank submission: genbankSeq.fa + genbankSource.tsv, two separate files.
   For manual upload on https://submit.ncbi.nlm.nih.gov/sarscov2/
-- For manual Genbank upload, as a single fasta file with integrated tags: genbank.seqAndSource.fa
-- For automated Genbank upload: genbankFtp.zip + submission.xml.
+- "ncbi-ftp" - for automated Genbank upload: genbankFtp.zip + submission.xml.
 See below for details.
+- "gisaid" - for GISAID bulk upload in .csv format.

+## Requirements

+The script was tested on Python 2.7 and 3.6.
+GISAID xls import requires the xlrd Python package that you can install with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".

+If you use Mac OSX and do not have pip installed, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"

 ## Examples

-Convert sequences from seqs.fa with annotations (fields: seqId, date, isolate) in seqs.tsv to the directory mySub/:
+Convert sequences from seqs.fa with annotations (fields: seqId, date, isolate) in seqs.tsv to the directory mySub/ and create files for NCBI and GISAID upload:

     multiSub convert seqs.fa seqs.tsv mySub

-Convert sequences from seqs.fa with annotations in GISAID format to the directory mySub/:
+Convert sequences from seqs.fa with annotations in GISAID format to the directory mySub/ and only create the NCBI and NCBI-ftp files:

-    multiSub convert seqs.fa GISAID.xls mySub
+    multiSub convert seqs.fa GISAID.xls mySub -f ncbi,ncbi-ftp

 ## Automated Genbank uploads

-TODO: request username/password.
-Setup FTP.
+Request an FTP username and password from gb-admin@ncbi.nlm.nih.gov

 Create a config file with settings about your group (name, address, email, etc):

     curl https://hgwdev.gi.ucsc.edu/~max/multiSub/multiSub.conf > ~/.multiSub.conf

-Edit the file ~/.multiSub.conf with your institutional information, name, authors, email, etc.
+Edit the file ~/.multiSub.conf with your institutional information, name, authors, email, etc. and also the NCBI username and NCBI password.

-Convert your submission:
+For full details see https://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/submit/public-docs/genbank/SARS-CoV-2/

+Then, convert your submission files into the NCBI FTP format:

-    multiSub convert seqs.fa seqs.tsv mySub
+    multiSub convert seqs.fa seqs.tsv mySub -f ncbi-ftp

+Upload sequences in mySub/ to the NCBI FTP server as a test submission:

+    multiSub up-ncbi mySub

-Upload sequences in mySub/ to the NCBI FTP server:
+Upload sequences in mySub/ to the NCBI FTP server as a real submission:

-    multiSub put mySub
+    multiSub up-ncbi mySub --prod